ihelp-finance/ihelp-contracts/README.md

 You can run through the extensive battery of tests (almost full coverage) using the command below:

 ```
+# run the deploy command first on local chain so the e2e tests run properly
 yarn test

+# run a specific test with the command below
+yarn test test/00_e2e-validation.test.js

 ```

 ## Deployed Contracts